 Tile Mate: Design and features

-If you're familiar with past Tile Mates, you'll recognize this year's model.
+If you're familiar with past Tile Mates, you'll recognize this latest model.
 It's the same 1.4 x 1.4 x 0.24-inch design with an all-white front save for a silver Tile logo in the middle.
 Double press the logo and you'll trigger a two-way find feature that will sound an alarm on your phone — which is helpful if you've misplaced your handset.

 Tile Mate: How it performs